curl/everything-curl/libcurl-api.md

 ### Bumping numbers

-One of thes X.Y.Z numbers will get bumped in every new release.
+One of these X.Y.Z numbers will get bumped in every new release.
 The numbers to the right of a bumped number will be reset to zero.

 The main version number X is bumped when *really* big, world colliding changes